vs4vijay/SwissArmyPi/README.md

 - BadUSB

-### To Patch Kernel Module & Firmware
+### To Patch Kernel Module and Firmware
 - The Broadcom Chipsets(`BCM*`) that comes in Raspberry Pi doesn't support Monitor Mode, We need to install a patched kernel or use External WiFi Card.
 The instructions to patch kernel module can be found on Nexmon Repo.
 - Nexmon - https://github.com/seemoo-lab/nexmon
-- I have already put compiled kernel patch (\*.ko) and firmware for Kernel 4.9.41 here: https://github.com/vs4vijay/SwissArmyPi/tree/master/4.9.41%2B
+- I have already put compiled kernel patch (\*.ko) and firmware for Kernel 4.9.41 here: https://github.com/vs4vijay/SwissArmyPi/tree/master/4.9.41+

 ### Extra Tools